remixer-dec/botality-ii/README.md

 - [gpt-2](https://huggingface.co/gpt2) (tested on [ru-gpt3](https://github.com/ai-forever/ru-gpts)), nanoGPT (tested on [minChatGPT](https://github.com/ethanyanjiali/minChatGPT) [[weights](https://huggingface.co/ethanyanjiali/minChatGPT/blob/main/final_ppo_model_gpt2medium.pt)])

 - [gpt-j](https://github.com/kingoflolz/mesh-transformer-jax#gpt-j-6b) (tested on a custom model)
+- [Cerebras-GPT](https://github.com/Cerebras/modelzoo) (tested on 1.3B model)

 ### LLM Setup
+- Make sure that you have enough RAM / vRAM to run models.
-- Download weights (and code if needed) for a specific large language model
+- Download the weights (and the code if needed) for any large language model
 - in .env file, make sure that `"llm"` is in `active_modules`, then set:
 `llm_paths` - change the path(s) of model(s) that you downloaded
 `llm_active_model_type` = model type that you want to use, it can be `gpt2`,`gptj`,`llama_orig`, `llama_hf`